 I bought myself a Kebab and walked through the old town to Bismarckplatz where I luckily caught the last tram to where our AirBnB was at and I arrived home safely around midnight.
 What a trip!

 Before my initiation into the sphere of Jupiter I had expected mainly that I might learn lessons about earthly manifestations, material wealth, something I have never been good at, or about the expansion of my own sovereignty in terms of my life as a freelancer and entrepreneur.
 I was surprised that the main topic that suddenly unfolded was about very personal family matters.

 Sachiel had pointed me to some quite painful issues regarding my relationship to my parents that I had assumed were resolved a long time ago.
 But they were not and they bubbled up again.
 I did not get into details in my report due to their private nature.
-All I can reveal is that it was an unpleasant confrontation in several episodes in which I pulled all my empathy and diplomacy together and tried very hard to make my case in arguments with my parents and seek their understanding.
-Unfortunately I was not able to reconcile with them about fundamental elements of my life and our relationship - but eventually that was perhaps the quintessence of the Jovial teachings: Zeus had Titan parents and he had to defeat them to gain sovereignty and the throne of the world!
+All I can reveal is that it was an unpleasant confrontation in several episodes and I was not able to reconcile with them about fundamental elements of my life and our relationship - but eventually that was perhaps the quintessence of the Jovial teachings: Zeus had Titan parents and he had to defeat them to gain sovereignty and the throne of the world!

 My afternoon in Ludwigshafen had presented me with the Saturnian melancholy and depression, suddenly broken apart by Jovial optimism, joy of music and dance, and the founding of a new sovereign family all represented by the image of a Middle Eastern wedding.